How To Convert A Django Website To A Mobile App

 You just want to convert what you already have into a mobile app.
 Is it possible to do this?
 And how?

 The short answer is yes.
 But there are a few ways to do it, each varying in difficulty and effectiveness.
-Let’s go through the options now to turn your Django project into mobile apps.

 Convert it to a Progressive Web App

-First, you could convert your site to a Progressive Web App, or PWA.
+First, you could convert your Django site to a Progressive Web App, or PWA.
 This lets you deliver an app-like experience, without actually building a mobile app.

 A PWA looks and feels like a mobile app, but is still loaded through the mobile browser.
 You can add a launcher icon to your home screen, the site can be accessed offline, and the mobile user experience is a bit smoother.